opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

 **ACTION by ISO​:** The ISO will make the determination of whether an occurrence is an incident.

-**ACTION by ISO​:** If determined to be an incident, the ISO will assign it an identifier based on a template of <year>-<month>-<day>\_<sequential number>, e.g. “2019-03-18_001”.
+**ACTION by ISO​:** If determined to be an incident, the ISO will assign it an identifier based on a template of year-month-day_sequencialnumber, e.g. “2019-03-18_001”[^3].

 **ACTION by ISO​:** When an occurrence is identified as an incident, the ISO will set an initial priority of either high or normal:

-* **High priority​** means that the OSG Security team members are expected to handle any request related to the incident in preference to all other work.
+* **High** priority means that the OSG Security team members are expected to handle any request related to the incident in preference to all other work.
-* **Normal priority​** means that the OSG Security team members are expected to prioritize incident handling using their judgement.
+* **Normal** priority​ means that the OSG Security team members are expected to prioritize incident handling using their judgement.

 Setting priorities is a subjective process, with the level of certainty the incident represents a compromise of the OSG and the impact of the compromise playing significant roles.
 Prioritization is expected to track classification as defined in Section 5 but will be set before classification has been determined.

+[^3]: For an exercise, append “\_EXERCISE” to the name, e.g. “2019-03-18\_001_EXERCISE”

 ### 4.3 Formation of Incident Response Team